Who's Behind Listverse?

 Devin Moore is an American murderer who is believed to have been inspired by the game Grand Theft Auto: Vice City.
 On July 7, 2003, Moore was brought into an Alabama police station on suspicion of car theft.
 At the time, Moore had no criminal record, and he cooperated with the police.
-After being booked by officer Arnold Strickland, Moore jumped him, grabbing his gun and firing three shots, one hitting Strickland in the head.
+After being booked by Officer Arnold Strickland, Moore jumped him, grabbed his gun, and fired three shots, hitting Strickland in the head.

 Officer James Crump heard the shots and responded.
 Moore, however, fired three shots at Crump, hitting him in the head, similar to officer Strickland.
 Finally, Moore ventured down the hallway and encountered 911 operator Ace Mealer and shot him in the head like his other victims.
 Moore then proceeded to steal a police car and flee the station, only to be apprehended four hours later in Mississippi.

 At the trial, Moore’s lawyers argued that he was led to murder due to a life full of physical and mental abuse as well as his affinity for violent video games.
 Moore was a fan in particular of Grand Theft Auto: Vice City.
 In this game, players can steal cars, murder police officers, and commit acts of torture against fellow criminals.
 After his arrest, Moore made statements such as, “Life is a video game.
 You’ve gotta die sometime.”
 On October 9, 2005, Moore was sentenced to death by lethal injection.
 He is currently on Alabama’s death row.